ValueChainHackers/Working-With-AI/LearningYourney/level3.md

 Teachers can ask teams to show:

-* Their **OneDrive/SharePoint source folders**.
-* Their **source register** with:
+* Their **02-Data** folder structure (Raw/Clean/Notebooks/Figures),

-  * Multiple categories and entries,
-  * Short summaries per source,
-  * At least some notes on limitations/bias.
-* At least one AI conversation where:

-  * They compared or clustered sources,
-  * They corrected AI based on original texts.
+* A working script or notebook that they can run in front of you,
+* A short, human-language explanation of:

+  * The analysis steps,
+  * Why these steps are relevant for the project.

-### 8.2 Summative criteria: “Has the team reached Level 2?”
+### 8.2 Summative criteria: “Has the team reached Level 3?”

-A team **qualifies as Level 2 – Source Collector and Curator** if:
+A team **qualifies as Level 3 – Data & Code Augmented Analyst** if:

-1. **Structured library**
+1. **Functional data pipeline (small but real)**

-   * There is a clear folder structure for sources.
+   * There is at least one script/notebook that:

+     * Loads real project data,
-   * Each agreed category has multiple, meaningful documents.
+     * Performs meaningful cleaning/transformations,

-2. **Source register**

-   * An up-to-date register exists with:

-     * Titles, organisations, years, links,
-     * Short summaries,
-     * Notes on limitations or biases for key sources.

-3. **AI-assisted comparison**
+     * Outputs charts or tables used in the report.

+2. **AI-assisted coding with understanding**

-   * They can show an example where:
+   * They can show Cline/AI conversations that:

-     * AI was used to compare or cluster sources,
-     * They checked and corrected AI’s synthesis,
-     * This comparison influenced their problem framing or stakeholder analysis.

-4. **Evidence of truth-seeking**
+     * Helped generate or debug the code,
+     * Were not blindly accepted (they adjusted/tweaked).

-   * They can identify:
+   * They can explain at a high level what the code is doing.

+3. **Data-informed insight**

+   * The report includes:

-     * At least one important gap in their sources (missing voice, region, stakeholder).
+     * At least one insight that directly comes from their data,
+     * Clear linking between graphs/tables and project questions.

+4. **Critical behaviour**

-     * At least one contested issue where sources disagree, and explain:
+   * They have at least one example where:

-       * How they handle this disagreement in their project.
+     * AI suggested something incorrect or unhelpful (e.g. wrong column name, nonsensical model),
+     * They spotted the issue using data and fixed it.

 ---